-At RampUp on the Road Chicago, Ryan Cahill, digital marketing manager at United Airlines, spoke to attendees about how United uses LiveRamp to manage its data infrastructure rather than a DMP.
+At RampUp on the Road Chicago, Ryan Cahill, digital marketing manager at United Airlines, spoke to attendees about how United uses LiveRamp to manage its data infrastructure rather than a data management platform (DMP).
 We caught up with him after his session to discuss how he got into marketing, how his team is organized, and what he looks for when evaluating martech.

 Listen to the podcast here or read an excerpt of our interview below: